 Kirra – the southern end of Kirra beach is popular with surfers and kite surfers.
 The beach here is really wide is some spots so there’s plenty of room for games.

-Coolangatta – a beautiful wide sandy beach, plenty of room and being at the foot of Greenmount it’s a quite scenic spot too.
+Coolangatta – a beautiful wide sandy beach, plenty of room and being at the foot of Greenmount it’s a quiet scenic spot too.

 Rainbow Bay – a beautiful little piece of beach between Greenmount and Snapper Rocks, wildly popular with surfers.